 Regular mammograms and breast examination help with early detection of breast cancer, which improves outcomes and quality of life.

 We would like your visit to our Breast Clinic to be comfortable, friendly and informative.
 Please ask questions of any staff member.
 Our staff are very happy to answer your questions.

 When you arrive, your personal details will be checked.
 You will be asked to confirm a brief personal history to determine whether you are at normal or elevated risk of breast cancer.
-If it appears you have an elevated risk of breast cancer, you will be offered an interview with a breast care nurse for a more thorough risk assessment.
-You will then be taken to the patient lounge and be requested to change into a gown.

 Shortly after you change, the medical imaging technologist (radiographer or sonographer) will perform your mammogram and/or ultrasound, if one has been requested.
-She will explain the procedure as she goes and answer any question you might have.
+She will explain the procedure as she goes and answer any questions you might have.

 If an abnormality is found on the screening images, the breast physician will explain this to you and we will offer further investigations on the same day.
 If this is not convenient for you at the time, a further appointment can be arranged at a time that suits.

 Throughout your visit, staff will explain to you what is being done and why, and will answer your questions.
 The majority of women who have an abnormality identified during screening do not have breast cancer.

 This is a specialised multi-disciplinary service for the diagnosis of all breast disease.
 Any patient may attend with a referral from their doctor.
 The diagnostic service also applies to women who have been found to have an abnormality at screening.